FDMediagroep/hamcrest-jsoup/README.md

   - hasOwnText
 - **ElementWithText** Matcher having text matcher
   - hasText
+- **ElementWithChild** Matcher having at least one child with given CSS selector.
+  - hasChild
+- **ElementWithUniqueChild** Matcher having exactly one child with given CSS selector.
+  - hasUniqueChild
 - **Selecting** Matcher that has a list of child nodes matching the specified cssExpression
 - **SelectingFirst** Matcher selecting the first element child nodes matching the specified cssExpression

-- **ElementWithChild** Matcher having at least one child with given CSS selector.

-- **ElementWithUniqueChild** Matcher having exactly one child with given CSS selector.